MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Improved reliability

-- Fixed a browser crash which was related to Microsoft Edge Sync.
+- Fixed a browser crash that was related to Microsoft Edge Sync.

 ## Version 123.0.2420.81: April 4, 2024